GEcaiIT/edx-documentation/en_us/course_authors/source/building_course/creating_new_course.rst

     that you define for the course.
 See :ref:`Set Important Dates for Your Course` for more information.

-4. Set the default licensing information for the course.
+4. Optionally, change licensing information for the course and videos.

-  * Select **All Rights Reserved** to indicate to learners that you own the copyright for course content.
+  * By default, the course licensing is **All Rights Reserved** to indicate to learners that you own the copyright for course content.

-  * Select **Creative Commons** to grant learners the right to share and use course content.
+  * You can change licensing to **Creative Commons** to grant learners the right to share and use course content.
 You must then select the Creative Commons license options to apply:

     .. image:: ../Images/creative-commons-license-course.png
       :alt: The Creative Commons license options